-And though the tone is dark, a councilor needs to be trained in first aid and in identifying signs of child abuse.
+And though the tone is dark, a counselor needs to be trained in first aid and in identifying signs of child abuse.
 These skills address the low events in life that we all hope will never happen but unfortunately do.
-A councilor could be in the position to save a life.
+A counselor could be in the position to save a life.

 2) Know the rules of D&D and when to break them.

 I begin by admitting that most kids don’t actual like playing D&D. They like the idea of playing D&D and one day want to play the real thing, but my 9 year-old campers won’t actually have the where withal to play D&D with the full rules set for a while yet.
 Allow me to illustrate the point with an example of the kind of thing that counselors hear during play.

 Camper: I want to attack the Orc with my sword!